 John, the What Matters team, and I hear from many people, just like you, who want more detail on the “what, how and when” of OKRs.
 You’re asking some really important questions: How do I align my work with a quarterly or annual OKR cycle?
 How can I launch OKRs in my business?
 Why should I transition from private to public goal setting?

 At the end of 2019, we reflected on how amazing 2018 was: Measure What Matters reached #1 on the New York Times Bestseller List, and appeared on Amazon’s Best Books of 2018.
 To “walk our talk,” we set ourselves, and our team, another audacious OKR for 2020: to help another 10,000 teams achieve operating excellence through OKRs.
 Together.

 Taking a radical step to increase the transparency within our own organization, we focused on this one team goal.
 If we wanted to help another 10,000 teams implement OKRs, how could we help everyone on a global scale?

 With that specific goal in mind, we introduced Audacious by Measure What Matters in December 2018.

-Audacious is a regular newsletter that guides you through a year-long cycle of OKRs to help you achieve your goals - both professional and personal.
-I’m your coach, and I promise to help you get started with OKRs and, importantly, help you stick with them.
+Audacious is a regular newsletter that guides you through a year-long cycle of OKRs to help you achieve your goals — both professional and personal.
+Our What Matters team and I promise to help you get started with OKRs and, more importantly, help you stick with them.